KO EN 日本語 中文 RU ไทย ID

 Related Pages

-※ This page's content has been reviewed for compliance with Medical Advertising Law §56·§57.
-Results and recovery may vary by individual.
-Detailed information will be provided during consultation.
+※ This page's content has been self-reviewed in accordance with Medical Service Act Article 56 standards.
+Results and recovery may vary by individual patient; precise information will be provided during consultation.

 AVA Plastic Surgery Clinic · Business Registration 683-01-03871 · 4F Insung Building, 603 Gangnam-daero, Seocho-gu, Seoul · ava-ps.com